cardano-foundation/CIPs/CIP-0071/README.md

 Imagine a user who decides to create ballots for the current vote, but not actually cast the vote by sending it to the ballot box.
 According to checks #1 and #2 in [the Plutus Minting Policy](#Ballot---Plutus-Minting-Policy), this would be possible.
 After the ballot was created, the user could sell the reference NFT and wait until just before the polls close to surreptitiously cast a vote over the wishes of the new project owner.
 Check #3 in the minting policy during the mint transaction itself prevents this attack.

-### Double Voting
+### Double Voting in Multiple Transactions

-There are two potential ways that a user could double vote in this standard.

-First, the user could wait until their first vote casting transaction completes, then create more ballots and resubmit to the ballot box.
+A user could wait until their first vote casting transaction completes, then create more ballots and resubmit to the ballot box.
 The result would be the creation of more assets that count toward the ultimate vote.
-However, Cardano helps us here by referencing token supply based on the concatenation of policy ID and asset identifier.
+However, Cardano helps us here by identifying tokens based on the concatenation of policy ID and asset identifier.
 So long as the mapping function in the [Plutus minting policy for ballots](#Ballot---Plutus-Minting-Policy) is idempotent, each subsequent time the user votes the policy will create an additional fungible token with the same asset identifier.
 Then, the ballot counter can ignore any prior votes based on each unique asset identifier to avoid duplicate votes (see ["'Ballot Counter' -> Authorized Wallet"](#Ballot-Counter---Authorized-Wallet)).

+### Double Creation of the Same Ballot

-Secondly, the user could attempt to create multiple ballots of the same name for a given reference NFT.
+A user could attempt to create multiple ballots of the same name for a given reference NFT.
 If the reference NFT is actually a fungible token and not an NFT, then our assumptions will have been broken and this is an unsupported use case.
 But if our assumption that this is an NFT project are correct, then simply checking that the quantity minted is equal to the quantity spent inside of the Plutus minting policy will prevent this.
 The [example code](./example/voting.js) attached does just that.

 ### Returning the "Ballot" NFTs to the Wrong User

 During the construction of the ballot NFTs we allow the user to specify their vote alongside a `voter` field indicating where their "ballot" NFT should be returned to once the vote is fully counted.
-Unfortunately, this is not enforced inside the Plutus minting policy's code (largely due to CPU/memory constraints).
+Unfortunately, this is not strictly checked inside the Plutus minting policy's code (largely due to CPU/memory constraints).
 So, we rely on the user to provide an accurate return address, which means that there is the potential for someone who has not actually voted to receive a commemorative NFT.
 This does not impact the protocol though, as the "ballot" NFT was legally minted, just returned to the incorrect location.
 That user actually received a gift, as they can now burn the ballot and receive some small amount of dust.

 ## Potential Disadvantages